derkmed/stunting-on-programming/string/longest_palindromic_substring/README.md

 T = O(n<sup>2</sup>)
-S = O(N) (for the new String, but try to avoid saving temporary substring variables to reduce used space) Topics = {String}
+S = O(n) (for the new String, but try to avoid saving temporary substring variables to reduce used space) Topics = {String}